This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 It may also help protect the nervous system from shutting down in the face of stressful circumstances, including childbirth.

-Some animal studies show that treatment with oxytocin causes stressed animals to no longer display signs of depression, anxiety or cardiac stress.
 By increasing someone’s motivation to find help from others, the hormone can help people find opportunities and engage in behaviors that lead to more security, joy and love.

-3. Induces Labor
+3. Induces labor

 What does oxytocin do in women to facilitate reproduction?
 Not only does it help women bond with their sexual partners or potentially the future fathers of their children, but oxytocin also strengthens labor contractions during childbirth, along with helping control bleeding after childbirth.
-It facilitates production of prostaglandins, which are chemicals that move labor along by increasing contractions.

 In prescription/synthetic form, it can be used to induce labor or speed up the process.
 The most widely used form is the brand-name drug Pitocin, which is commonly given to women in the hospital during labor.

-4. Supports Breastfeeding and Child Rearing
+4. Supports breastfeeding and child rearing

 According to a 2018 study focused on human evolution, some of oxytocin’s main functions are to support breastfeeding and nurturing maternal behaviors among both mothers and fathers.

-Research links the hormone to a mother’s ability to care for her infant in multiple ways, one of which is through breastfeeding.
+Research has linked the hormone to a mother’s ability to care for her infant in multiple ways, one of which is through breastfeeding.
 When a baby nurses from his/her mother’s breast, nerves in the nipple send a signal to the pituitary gland to produce oxytocin, which then causes tiny muscles around the nipple to squeeze and release milk.

 Experts also believe that oxytocin helps new mothers and fathers feel calm even during difficult life transitions, one of which is having and caring for a new baby.
 Levels have been shown to rise in parents due to affectionate touch and contact with their babies and children.